woojoo666/arcana-notes/Readme.md

 	Library:
 		songs: hashset     // hashsets are simply collectors that filter out duplicates
 		artists: hashset
-		album: hashset

-		song: artist name album >>
+		song: name, artist >>
-			songs <: (name, artist, album)
+			songs <: (name, artist)
 			artists <: artist
-			albums <: album
+			console.log("song added")->

-	song1: Library.song('Never Gonna Give You Up', 'Rick Astley', 'Whenever You Need Somebody')
+	song1: Library.song('Never Gonna Give You Up', 'Rick Astley')

 There is a small issue with this code.
-When we clone `song` to create new songs, it automatically inserts the song to our library.
-But since Axis is a prototypal language, that means the `song` declaration itself will also insert a song into our library.
-Because `artist`, `name`, and `album` are all `undefined` for this prototype, this initial `song` object will insert these `undefined` values.
+When we clone `song` to create new songs, it automatically inserts the song to our library and prints "song added".
+But since Axis is a prototypal language, that means the `song` object itself will also insert a song and print "song added".
+Because `artist` and `name` are undefined for this prototype, this initial `song` object will insert these `undefined` values.
 Definitely not something we want.

 Instead, we want to somehow define a module without actually "executing" it...